justinhchae/appleseed_public_arrests/README.md

 To protect the privacy of individuals, this redacted version of the data removes information such as name, cb number, and date.
 However, the resulting fields in the redacted table represent nearly all the data used in the analysis and may be quite helpful in other areas.

-This data is a single table avaialble in either a zipped csv file or a pickle file (exported from the Python Pandas Library).
+This data is a single table available in either a zipped csv file or a pickle file (exported from the Python Pandas Library).
 Each row is an instance of an arrest that resulted in a charge.
 Each arrest has a field (column) that describes the arrested person, police, times, and the nature of the lead charge (charge 1) and follow-on charges if they exist (charge 2, charge 3, charge 4, etc).
 For this analysis, we focused on charge 1 and started charge 2 but have not completed analysis of multiple charges, yet.

 ![alt text](https://github.com/justinhchae/appleseed_public_arrests/blob/main/figures/Arrests_Distribution_3_Histogram.png?raw=true)